mhaider110/web-tech-hacktoberfest/README.md

 ## How to contribute to this project
 Here are some quick ways to contribute:

-* Add Like to an existing technology / framework [here](https://mhaider110.github.io/web-tech-hacktoberfest2020/) is the list
+* Add a `Like` to an existing technology / framework [here](https://mhaider110.github.io/web-tech-hacktoberfest2020/) is the list
     * by adding a new object in the `likes` array of `assets/data/frontend.json` or `assets/data/backend.json` maintain the same json structure.
     * you can get the GitHub Avatar URL from - `GitHub -> Your profile -> Right click on profile image -> Copy Image Address`

+* Add a `Feature` you know, to an existing technology / framework [here](https://mhaider110.github.io/web-tech-hacktoberfest2020/) is the list
+    * by adding a new object in the `features` array of `assets/data/frontend.json` or `assets/data/backend.json` maintain the same json structure.

-* Simplest way to contribute, Make an entry into contributors. that will be updated [here](https://mhaider110.github.io/web-tech-hacktoberfest2020/contributors)
+* Easiest way to contribute, Make an entry into contributors. that will be updated [here](https://mhaider110.github.io/web-tech-hacktoberfest2020/contributors)
     * by adding a new object in `assets/data/contributors.json` maintain the same json structure.

 * Add new frontend technology / framework you know. see [here](https://mhaider110.github.io/web-tech-hacktoberfest2020/) if it is not added already!